mindis/snowplow.github.com/analytics/catalogue-analytics/measuring-and-comparing-product-page-performance.md

 ORDER BY unique_visitors DESC;
 {% endhighlight %}

 Note that the query above is specific to a particular retailer: Psychic Bazaar.
-You will need to modify your version of the query so that results are only shown for product pages (rather than catalogue pages, home pages etc), by modifying the `WHERE` clause.
+You will need to modify your version of the query so that results are only shown for product pages (rather than catalog pages, home pages etc), by modifying the `WHERE` clause.
 You may also want to limit the query to a specific period of time, by adding a set of date conditions (using `collecor_dt`) to the `WHERE` clause.

 The results of the above query look something like this: